meilisearch/documentation/learn/advanced/asynchronous_operations.md

 ### Filtering by `canceledBy`

-You can use the `canceledBy` filter to get the tasks canceled by a particular `taskCancelation` task.
+You can use the `canceledBy` filter to get the tasks canceled by one or more `taskCancelation` tasks.

-The code sample below filter all tasks canceled by the task with `taskUid` `9`:
+The code sample below filters all tasks canceled by the task with `taskUid`s `9` and `15`:

 <CodeSamples id="async_guide_canceled_by" />